UT-ECE-Wearable-HAR/uthar-firmware/README.md

 make
 ```

-The module can be used by a script when it's in the working directory:
+The module can be used by a script when it's in the working directory
 Available functions and types can be found using autocomplete
 ```python
 import dmp